colurw/SNaiKE/readme.md

 ### PPO.py
 Initialises a convolutional neural network that learns how to use the control inputs, based on its interpretation the RGB screen array.

+### To Do
+Create video showing learning progress over many generations.